Hitchin Flyover

-The Hitchin Flyover is a grade-separated single-track railway viaduct near Hitchin, Hertfordshire, England, which carries the Down Cambridge Flyover line over the East Coast Main Line.
-Constructed between 2012 and 2013, it connects the westernmost track of the East Coast Main Line with the Cambridge line.
-The flyover was built to increase the throughput at Cambridge Junction, a congested flat junction, which put severe constraints on capacity on both lines.
+The Hitchin Flyover is a railway flyover 0.7 mi north of Hitchin railway station in Hitchin, Hertfordshire.
+The flyover allows the Down Cambridge Flyover line to cross over the four tracks of the congested East Coast Main Line to connect to the Cambridge line, as opposed to the former flat junction at the same location, which remains in situ nevertheless.
+The flyover carries a single track for 1.41 mi, eventually joining the Down Cambridge line from the flat junction.

+Plans to make the junction grade-separated had arisen as early as the 1970s when British Rail were upgrading the Great Northern route, but the planned fly-under was never built.
+Combined with the bottleneck of the two-track section containing the Digswell Viaduct and Welwyn Tunnels, the need for northbound trains to cross three tracks was considered problematic enough that a flyover was feasible.
+The flyover was planned in 2011 and constructed between 2012 and 2013.
+Today it is used by Govia Thameslink Railway services under their Great Northern and Thameslink brands.

 Design

 The flyover consists of a 1.41 mi single-track electrified railway line, including both sections of embankment and a viaduct that carries the Down Cambridge Flyover line over the four tracks of the East Coast Main Line.
+The Down direction is away from London towards Peterborough or Cambridge; the Up direction is the opposite.
 The flyover line diverges from the East Coast Main Line at Cambridge Junction, which is 0.7 mi north of Hitchin railway station and 160 yd south of the bridge that carries the East Coast Main Line over the River Hiz.
 The flyover passes over the East Coast Main Line on a 22-span 870 yd viaduct, before joining the Down Cambridge line towards Letchworth Garden City at Hitchin East Junction.
 The flat junction at the station remains in situ, which provides an alternative route for trains to access the Cambridge line from the Down Slow or Down Fast line.